SAIKIRANN226/AWS_DevOps_Notes/Overview.md

 - What is Jira to Jenkins Integration ?
 Jira is a ticket management tool.

 ### Session-47
-- Algorithm for CICD pipeline for Roboshop is first make sure Dev & Prod project infra is ready, so create  one jenkinsfile for whole project infra.
+- Algorithm for CICD pipeline for Roboshop is first make sure project infra (Dev & Prod) is ready.
+So create  one jenkinsfile for whole project infra.
-- For example we are going for catalogue, then create 1 catalogue repo & jenkinsfile, point this jenkinsfile to shared libraries (Dry principle & centralized pipeline) & also make sure you have shared libraries configured in jenkins system configuration in manage jenkins.
+- For example we are going for catalogue, then create 1 catalogue repo and download the code from roboshop documentation using wget URL or download manually into that catalogue repo & also keep jenkinsfile, point this jenkinsfile to shared library (Dry principle & centralized pipeline) & also make sure you have shared libraries configured in jenkins system configuration in manage jenkins.
 - Shared library VM pipeline will be called & stages will be clone, get the version from package.json, install dependencies, unit tests, build, scans.
 If developer opt for deploy, we can deploy.
 - Then catalogue deploy will call terraform-roboshop-app.
 - We are passing environment, version, component to the bootstrap script.